sergey-volokhin/TextGCN/README.md

 * `latest_checkpoint.pkl` - the latest checkpoint of the model
 * `best.pkl` - the best checkpoint of the model
 * `log.log` - the log of the training process
-* `progression.txt` - human-readable metrics for each epoch

 ### Example
 For example, to train a TextGCN model described in the paper on the `Electronics` category, you need to first train a default LightGCN model by running